Sheikh Jarrah controversy: Background

-In 1876, during the Ottoman Era, the Sephardi Community Council and the Ashkenazi General Council of the Congregation of Israel jointly purchased the cave of Shimon HaTzadik, the cave of the Small Sanhedrin and nearby land.
+In 1876, during the Ottoman Era, the Sephardi Community Council and the Ashkenazi General Council of the Congregation of Israel jointly purchased land that included the Tomb of Simeon the Just and the Cave of the Minor Sanhedrin.
 The property was registered with the Ottoman authorities in the name of Rabbi Avraham Ashkenazi, for the Sephardic Jews, and Rabbi Meir Auerbach, for the Ashkenazi Jews.
-The land was adjacent to what some believed was the site of the Tomb of Simeon the Just, a high priest of the 3rd century BCE, although according to scholarly consensus, based on an in situ inscription, it is the 2nd-century CE burial site of a Roman matron named Julia Sabina.
+The cave tomb of Simeon the Just (or Shimon HaTzadik) was traditionally thought to be the burial of a noted Jewish high priest.
+According to scholarly consensus, based on an in situ inscription, it is actually the 2nd-century CE burial site of a Roman matron named Julia Sabina.

-In 1890 the cornerstone was laid for the construction of the neighborhood of Shimon HaTzadik in the portion belonging to the Sephardic community, east of Nablus Road.
-In 1891 construction also began to the west of Nablus Road for Nahalat Shimon.
+In 1890 the cornerstone was laid for the construction of a neighborhood called Shimon HaTzadik in the portion belonging to the Sephardic community, east of Nablus Road.
+In 1891 construction of Nahalat Shimon began to the west of Nablus Road.

 Some Palestinians have disputed prior Jewish ownership and have produced Ottoman-era land titles for part of the land.
 An Israeli court has stated that the document of Jewish ownership was authentic and the Arab documents forged.

 In 1947, there were about 100 Jewish houses in the neighborhood.
 East Jerusalem came under Jordanian rule following the 1948 War.
 The evacuated Jewish residents were resettled in Palestinian homes in West Jerusalem.

 The Ashkenazi portion of the property south of the tomb remained open space, and in 1956, 28 housing units for Palestinian refugees were constructed there.
 The Jordanian government agreed with the United Nations Palestinian relief agency UNRWA to house 28 Palestinian refugee families.
 These Palestinian families had previously lived in Haifa and Jaffa but had been displaced in 1948.